The origin of today called "Maison sickle" Bordeaux wine trade house

 the wine and spirits trading house H. Sichel and sons.
 It followed in 1883 a branch in Bordeaux

-, which is one of the most renowned wine trade houses there.
+, which is one of the most renowned wine trade houses there today.
 Walter Sichel (1906-1989) studied the wine business in Geisenheim

 , Bordeaux and Spain and founded in 1927 a branch in London and took in 1935 British citizenship.

 The remaining family members were scattered all over the world.
 In the 1930s the brand name "Blue Nun" was created by the company in Mainz (Blue Nun - the label is decorated with blue-robed nuns).
-This wine raised its quality from the usual Liebfraumilch
+This wine raised in terms of quality from the usual Liebfraumilch

-from and became from the 1950er years one of the most successful wines of the world.
-Today, more than two million boxes are exported worldwide each year, well over half of them to the United States.
+and from the 1950s became one of the most successful wines in the world.
+Today, more than two million boxes are exported worldwide each year, well over half of them to the USA.
 The wine is blended at the company's headquarters in Mainz.

 In 1992, the trading house Edmond Coste was acquired in Langon.
-Successor of Peter Sichel, who passed away in 1998, was his son Allan.
-Three of his brothers share the responsibility for export, the fourth named Benjamin manages the family winery Château d'Angludet
+Successor of Peter Sichel, who died in 1998, was his son Allan.
+Three of his brothers share the responsibility for export, the fourth named Benjamin leads the family winery Château d'Angludet

 (Margaux).
 The company is the owner or owner of several wineries, such as Château Palmer